Skip to main content

 • page_size (int): Items per page (default: 10, max: 100)

-Returns: ProductListResponse with data (list of sheets) and total count.
+Returns: ProductListResponse with data (list of products) and total count.

 get_product(product_id: UUID)